 Anemia is the most common blood condition in the U.S. It affects about 3.5 million Americans.
-Women and people with chronic diseases are at increased risk of anemia.
+Women, young children, and people with chronic diseases are at increased risk of anemia.
 Important factors to remember are:

 Certain forms of anemia are hereditary and infants may be affected from the time of birth.

 Women in the childbearing years are particularly susceptible to iron-deficiency anemia because of the blood loss from menstruation and the increased blood supply demands during pregnancy.

 Older adults also may have a greater risk of developing anemia because of poor diet and other medical conditions.

 There are many types of anemia.
 All are very different in their causes and treatments.
 Iron-deficiency anemia, the most common type, is very treatable with diet changes and iron supplements.
 Some forms of anemia -- like the anemia that develops during pregnancy -- are even considered normal.
 However, some types of anemia may present lifelong health problems.

 There are more than 400 types of anemia, which are divided into three groups:

 Anemia caused by blood loss